jesussmile/flutter-maplibre-gl/POLYLINE_EDITING_GUIDE.md

 ✅ **Real Implementation** - All features of interactive polyline editing are now production-ready, including real native gesture support, cross-platform consistency, and robust error handling.

+## How It Works

+### User Interaction Flow
+1. **Long Press**: User long presses on any point along an editable polyline
+2. **Break Point Creation**: An orange break point marker appears at the touch location
+3. **Drag Operation**: User can drag the break point to reshape the line
+4. **Real-time Updates**: The polyline updates in real-time, maintaining the path from start → break point → end
+5. **Completion**: When user releases, the final coordinates are saved

+### Technical Details
+- Original 2-point line becomes a 3-point line: [start, break_point, end]
+- Break point visual (orange circle) follows drag operations
+- Real-time coordinate updates are sent to Flutter during dragging
+- Original coordinates are preserved for proper line structure
+- No conflicting preview lines - only the actual polyline updates

 ## Quick Start

 ### Basic Setup